The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: localization of zero-energy state

-In order to investigate the properties of zero-energy states, we also numerically solve Eq.(1) for $\kappa=2$, $\tau=-2$, and lattice size $N=2\times500+1$.
-Several typical wave functions for localized states and critical states are reported in Fig.2.
-We know that the wave function of extended state usually extends all over the whole lattices, while localized state only occupies finite lattice sites.
-The critical state consists of several disconnected patches which interpolates between the localized and extended states \cite{yicai,Liu2022}.
-From Fig.2, we see the zero energy wave function of $f=0$ is critical state.
-The wave functions with non-vanishing $f$ correspond to localized edge states.
-When $f>0$, the state is at right-hand end edge, while for $f<0$, it is at left-hand end edge.
+To investigate the properties of zero-energy states, we numerically solve Eq.
+(1) for $\kappa=2$, $\tau=-2$, and a lattice size of $N=2\times500+1$.
+In Fig. 2, we present several typical wave functions for localized and critical states.
+It is known that the wave function of an extended state typically spans the entire lattice, while a localized state only occupies a finite number of lattice sites.
+The critical state is composed of several disconnected patches that interpolates between the localized and extended states \cite{yicai,Liu2022,zhangyicai2024}.
+As shown in Fig. 2, the zero-energy wave function for $f=0$ is a critical state.
+The wave functions with non-zero values of $f$ correspond to localized edge states.
+Specifically, when $f>0$, the state is located at the right-hand end edge, and when $f<0$, it is located at the left-hand end edge.